NeXus RV taking the ‘Factory–Direct’ business model to a whole new level!

 In addition to introducing its first diesel-pusher Class A motorhome at the Florida RV Trade Association’s 2015 Florida RV SuperShow, Nexus RV has achieved consistent growth since its 2010 launch.

-“Four years in a row we’ve doubles our business,” Donati told RVBusiness.
+“Four years in a row we’ve doubled our business,” Donati told RVBusiness.
 “Obviously when you’re a young company, the first two to three years is not really that difficult to do because you’re starting small.
 But we’re now at a point where we’re expecting to double it again into our fifth year, which is pretty sizeable.
 We’re certainly not as big as some of the larger publicly traded companies because we just didn’t have the capital when we started.
 Yet, we are becoming a very sizable company that’s appropriately positioned to take care of customers and grow.”

 As most in the industry well know, a handful of companies have operated factory-direct to varying degrees for years – Florida’s Coach House Inc., California’s Lazy Days Motor Homes, Indiana’s Phoenix Cruiser, and the Lone Star State’s Foretravel Inc. are among them.